danscotson/ScaleBarIT/ScaleBarITHelp.md

 # ScaleBarIT guide

-Welcome to the ScaleBarIT guide.
-ScaleBarIT enable users to add scale bars to images quickly and efficiently.
-The basic steps involve choosing your image, specifying its pixel size, then choosing a region of interest and finally adding your scale bar of choice.
+**Welcome to the ScaleBarIT guide**.
+ScaleBarIT enable users to **add scale bars to images** quickly and efficiently. **The basic steps involve choosing your image, specifying its pixel size, then choosing a region of interest and finally adding your scale bar of choice**.

 Dan has built this capability during his PhD in a Materials Science field and hopes the distribution of this app will provide a tailored and simple solution to adding scale bars to images.

 Written by Dan Scotson, 29/10/2024.
-If you have any further questions, please get in touch with Dan at daniel.scotson@manchester.ac.uk.
+If you have any **further questions**, please get in touch with Dan at **daniel.scotson@manchester.ac.uk**.

 ## Getting started:
 Install with the ScaleBarIT_installer.exe from the repository.

 ## Instructions on use:

-There are five major steps that can be performed in ScaleBarIT.
-Guiding you through these steps in the app is a colour coding system - red = not possible yet, blue = possible and green = complete.
+There are **five major steps** that can be performed in ScaleBarIT.
+Guiding you through these steps in the app is a **colour coding system - red = not possible yet, blue = possible and green = complete**.

 ### 1. Select Image
 ### 2. Select Pixel Size